 1. Be mindful of the tide – You need to be careful of tide timings before you go swimming at Atuh beach.
 Usually before 2 pm is the ideal time if you want to take a dip in these pristine waters.

 2. Go early – Like any other attraction, going early morning ensures you have the ocean and beach literally to yourself.

-3. Take the route on the left – Definitely take the route on the left when you see the signage for straight and left.
+3. Take the route on the left if you drive scooter – Definitely take the route on the left when you see the signage for straight and left.

 4. Ask prices before you order food – All the small beach shacks serve food but don’t have prices on the menu.
 Many would just order and pay whatever has been asked.
 Be smart and ask rates beforehand.
 The prices are at par with warungs and restaurants outside and aren’t expensive but its good to know before you order.

 We’re all about cheap holidays and low-cost deals.
 We've got plenty to satisfy your travel bug on our wide selection of Bali Tour Packages featuring Bali's best places.

 Which crafted to match any travel style, travel period, touring needs and budget for a journey that’s perfect for you.